 - roasted veggies (see note), diced avocado or guacamole, brown rice, cilantro, sour cream, cotija cheese (or use your favorite cheese), corn chips, etc

-- Add chicken breasts to the pressure cooker pot, placing them in a single layer across the bottom as much as possible.
+- Pour 1/4 cup water into the pressure cooker pot.
+Add chicken breasts to the pot, placing them in a single layer across the bottom as much as possible.

 - In a small bowl, whisk to combine chipotle peppers, adobo sauce, garlic powder, onion powder, salt cumin, apple cider vinegar, tomato sauce, and honey.
 Pour over the chicken, do not stir.